Skip to main content

 • Posted

-Maintain student records, attendance, grades, and other documentation as required.
+· Maintain student records, attendance, grades, and or other documentation as required.
+And maintain a safe, quality classroom or lab, including equipment, supplies, inventory, and maintenance.

 Ivy Tech Community College is an accredited, equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, ethnicity, national origin, marital status, religion, sex, gender, sexual orientation, gender identity, disability, age or veteran status.
 As required by Title IX of the Education Amendments of 1972, Ivy Tech Community College does not discriminate on the basis of sex, including sexual harassment in its educational programs and activities, including employment and admissions.
 Questions specific to Title IX may be referred to the College’s Title IX Coordinator or to the US Department of Education Office of Civil Rights.